Trump returning to Ohio for GOP rally ahead of May 3 primary

 Republican Secretary of State Frank LaRose announced Tuesday that 71,296 absentee ballots have been requested so far by-mail or in-person, down more than 40% from the 171,954 that had been requested at this point four years ago.
 He said 11,935 votes have been cast statewide so far, less than a fifth of the 63,253 that had been cast at this point in 2018.

-The downturn follows a monthslong redistricting fight that had left the fate of the primary in limbo until the 11th hour, as well as amid Trump’s own continued questioning of the integrity of U.S. election systems and its role in a 2020 election he falsely claims was stolen.
+The downturn follows a monthslong redistricting fight that had left the fate of the primary in limbo until the 11th hour, as well as amid Trump’s own continued questioning of the integrity of U.S. election systems and their role in a 2020 election he falsely claims was stolen.

 Leading candidates in a heated seven-way Republican primary for the open U.S. Senate seat of retiring Republican Rob Portman have been angling for Trump’s endorsement for almost a year — so far in vain.